 Strike the bells!
 The Department of Labor’s (DOL) fiduciary rule is (as of now) dead.
 The Fifth Circuit Court of Appeals has denied two motions to intervene to defend the DOL’s fiduciary rule.
 AARP and three state Attorney Generals filed these motions, respectively.

 Last week, AARP and the attorney generals from California, Oregon, and New York all filed motions to intervene to defend the fiduciary rule.
 The decision to deny these parties’ request to step in essentially ends the fiduciary rule.

 But before we write the fiduciary rule’s obituary, let’s look at what happened with the rule so far, and what’s likely for it next.

 The Fiduciary Rule – Explained

-Advisors, if the rule were in place, would have to have their clients sign a “best interest contract,” which requires any conflict of interest to be disclosed.
-According to the DOL, advisors must, “adhere to a best interest standard when making investment recommendations, charge no more than reasonable compensation for services, and refrain from making misleading statements.”
+Advisors, if the rule were in place, have to have their clients sign a “best interest contract,” which requires any conflict of interest to be disclosed.
+According to the DOL, advisors must, “adhere to the best interest standard when making investment recommendations, charge no more than reasonable compensation for services, and refrain from making misleading statements.”

 Under current rules advisors, insurance salespeople, and broker-dealers may act under the suitability standard if they choose.
 The suitability standard only necessitates an investment is considered suitable for a client, at the time of investment.
 Advisors who don’t operate as a fiduciary can use incentives such as quotas, bonuses, and prizes that may correlate negatively with overall plan performance.